Cozy castle: Development

 There are two methods of castling: moving the king first (K-48, K-38, G-48), or moving up the gold first (G-48, K-49, K-38).
 The first one is the natural sequence, and it promptly eliminates the sitting king situation, while allowing for the possibility of building a Mino castle by going with K-28 instead of moving up the gold with G-48.
-In the second case, the player can dare to stand by with the king at K-59 or K-49.It is also possible to go for a Central House castle.
+In the second case, the player can dare to stand by with the king at K-59 or K-49.
+It is also possible to go for a Central House castle.

 High Cozy castle (Long Cozy castle)

 The position in which another gold is placed on top of the gold in the Cozy castle to extend it vertically is called High Cozy castle (in Japanese, 高大住, taka ōsumi) or Long Cozy castle (in Japanese, 長大住, naga ōsumi).

 A High Cozy castle is denser at the top and in the center, making it more balanced and making it easier to use the knight.
-In addition, as will be explained later, a High Cozy castle can be converted into a Matsuo Bear-in-the-Hole castle or an Amano Fortress castle, and has high extensibility.
+In addition, as will be explained later, a High Cozy castle can be converted into a Matsuo Bear-in-the-Hole castle or an Amano Fortress castle and has high extensibility.

-By pushing the pawns at the vicinity of the king, the castle becomes wider at the top, which increases the safety of the king against side attacks.
+By pushing the pawns in the vicinity of the king, the castle becomes wider at the top, which increases the safety of the king against side attacks.

 Objectives of the moves

 Wild (rough) games

 As can be seen in the diagram, Nakamura made use of the advantages of the Cozy castle to play +R-57.
 The link of gold, silver, and king combined with that of dragon, bishop, and knight is effective both in offense and defense.

-In cases where an opponent goes for a sitting king without building a castle and starts a wild game (i.e., situations in which pieces collide with each other at multiple points on the board, or in which many pieces are exchanged), it is likely that the player will take advantage of the fact that the Cozy castle is more solid and aim for one of the many advantageous developments possible.
+In cases where an opponent goes for a sitting king without building a castle and starts a wild game (i.e., situations in which pieces collide with each other at multiple points on the board, or in which many pieces are exchanged), the player will likely take advantage of the fact that the Cozy castle is more solid and aim for one of the many advantageous developments possible.

 In the above diagram for the Ryūō between Fujii and Sugimoto, Black's position is more solid than White's, so Black can engage the opponent with superiority thanks to those advantageous developments.
-After the position in the diagram, Fujii, playing Black, moved the knight to N-73, a move with which he eliminated in advance the risk along the bishop's diagonal, and, simultaneously, prepared moves to further advance the knight to either N-65 or N-85, hence integrating the offense and the castling.
-In the actual game, the Cozy castle allowed Fujii to defend against the opponent's quick attack, and the knight advanced at N-85 helped him in checkmating the opponent's king.
+After the position in the diagram, Fujii, playing Black, moved the knight to N-73, a move with which he eliminated in advance the risk along the bishop diagonal, and, simultaneously, prepared moves to further advance the knight to either N-65 or N-85, hence integrating the offense and the castling.
+In the actual game, the Cozy castle allowed Fujii to defend against the opponent's quick attack, and the knight advanced at N-85 helping him checkmating the opponent's king.